foursquare/foursquare-places/README.md

 # Summary

-framework agnostic wrapper for foursquare's APIs
+framework agnostic javascript wrapper for foursquare's APIs

+## Tests

+yarn or npm `yarn test`

+## Commit Policy

+please test any functions added and put the tests in the `/tests` folder

 ## react example